marsjoy/wesandersone/README.md

-# Course Project
-WESANDERSONE
-A sone is a subjective unit of measure to describe loudness.
-A wesandersone is a subjective unit of measure to describe the loudness at which an image screams, 'Wes Anderson!'

 ## Overview

 Wes Anderson's films are lauded by designers for his color composition and graphic styling.
 For my project, I will analyze stills from Anderson's films, extracting information about hue, saturation, and value.